John Candy

-John Franklin Candy (October 31, 1950 – March 4, 1994) was a Canadian actor and comedian who was best known for his work in Hollywood films.
-Candy first rose to national prominence in the 1970s as a member of the Toronto branch of The Second City and its SCTV sketch comedy series.
-He rose to international fame in the 1980s with his roles in comedy films such as Stripes (1981), Splash (1984), Brewster's Millions (1985), Summer Rental (1985), Armed and Dangerous (1986), Spaceballs (1987), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Who's Harry Crumb?
+John Franklin Candy (October 31, 1950 – March 4, 1994) was a Canadian actor and comedian best known for his work in Hollywood comedy films.

+Candy first rose to prominence in Canada during the 1970s as a member of the Toronto branch of The Second City and its sketch comedy series Second City Television.
+He achieved international fame in the 1980s with starring roles in comedy films such as Stripes (1981), Splash (1984), Brewster's Millions (1985), Summer Rental (1985), Armed and Dangerous (1986), Spaceballs (1987), Planes, Trains and Automobiles (1987), The Great Outdoors (1988), Uncle Buck (1989), Who's Harry Crumb?
 (1989), and Cool Runnings (1993).
-He also appeared in supporting roles in The Blues Brothers (1980), National Lampoon's Vacation (1983), Little Shop of Horrors (1986), Home Alone (1990), Nothing but Trouble (1991), and Rookie of the Year (1993).

-In addition to his work as an actor, Candy was a co-owner of the Toronto Argonauts of the Canadian Football League (CFL), and the team won the 1991 Grey Cup under his ownership.
-He died of a heart attack in 1994 at the age of 43; his final two film appearances, Wagons East (1994) and Canadian Bacon (1995), are dedicated to his memory.
+Candy also had supporting roles in comedy films such as The Blues Brothers (1980), National Lampoon's Vacation (1983), Little Shop of Horrors (1986), Home Alone (1990), Nothing but Trouble (1991), and Rookie of the Year (1993).
+He co-owned the CFL's Toronto Argonauts, who won the 1991 Grey Cup under his ownership.
+Candy died of a heart attack in 1994 at age 43 while filming Wagons East (1994); it and the already completed Canadian Bacon (1995) were released posthumously and dedicated to his memory.

-Early life and education
+Early life

-John Franklin Candy was born on October 31, 1950, in Newmarket, and grew up in Toronto, Ontario.
-He was brought up in a working-class Catholic family.
-His childhood home was at 217 Woodville Avenue in Toronto, Ontario.
-Candy's father, Sidney James (1920–1955), was born to English parents who immigrated to Canada in 1913, and his mother, Evangeline Valeria (née Aker; 1916–2009), was of Ukrainian and Polish descent.
-His father died of complications of heart disease at age 35 in 1955 on John's fifth birthday.
+John Franklin Candy was born in Newmarket, Ontario, on October 31, 1950, the youngest of two sons of Evangeline Valeria (née Aker; 1916–2009) and Sidney James Candy (1920–1955), a World War II veteran.
+His paternal grandparents were English immigrants who had moved to Canada in 1913, while his mother had Polish and Ukrainian ancestry.
+Candy was raised in a working class Catholic family in Toronto, where his childhood home was at 217 Woodville Avenue.
+On October 31, 1955Candy's fifth birthdayhis father died from complications of heart disease at age 35.

-Candy attended Neil McNeil Catholic High School where he was the treasurer of the student council and was a star offensive tackle on the school's football team and participated in drama club.
-Long before considering acting, Candy dreamed of becoming a professional football player but a knee injury during his high school football career prevented him from fulfilling his dream.
-He later enrolled in Centennial College to study journalism, and then went to McMaster University.
-He started acting while at college.
+Candy attended Neil McNeil Catholic High School, where he was the treasurer of the student council, a star offensive tackle on the football team, and a member of the drama club.
+Before considering acting, Candy dreamed of becoming a professional football player, which he was forced to abandon after a career ending knee injury in high school.
+During this time, Candy also worked as a sales associate in Toronto's flagship department store Eaton's.
+He later studied journalism at Centennial College before joining McMaster University in Hamilton, Ontario.